Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

-This result is reasonably consistent with the results of the phenomenological models~(\ref{eq:chiral_ins1}) and~(\ref{eq:chiral_ins_def_shu2_2}), the value derived using the experimental results~(\ref{eq:gmor_res_1}), and the result of the numerical computations by another group~(\ref{eq:cond_3}).
-Therefore, we can correctly compute the re-normalized chiral condensate.
+This result is reasonably consistent with the results of the phenomenological models~(\ref{eq:chiral_ins1}), the computed result that uses the experimental results~(\ref{eq:gmor_res_1}), and the result of the numerical computations by another group~\cite{Giusti3}.
+Therefore, we can correctly compute the renormalized chiral condensate.